Symphony No. 93 (Haydn)

-Symphony No. 93 in D major, Hoboken I/93, one of the twelve London symphonies (numbers 93–104) written by Joseph Haydn.

-It was completed in 1791 as one of the set of symphonies completed for his first trip to London.
+Joseph Haydn's Symphony No. 93 in D major, Hoboken I/93, is one of Haydn's twelve London symphonies (numbers 93–104).
+The symphony was completed in 1791 as one of the set of symphonies completed for his first trip to London.
 It was first performed at the Hanover Square Rooms in London on 17 February 1792.

-Background

 Of the twelve London symphonies, No. 93 appears first in the Hoboken-Verzeichnis catalogue.
 However, it was likely the third to be composed of the set, after No. 96 in D major and No. 95 in C minor.

-Movements
+A typical performance lasts roughly 20-25 minutes.

+Music

-The work is in standard four-movement form and scored for two flutes, two oboes, two bassoons, two horns, two trumpets, timpani and strings.
+The symphony is scored for two flutes, two oboes, two bassoons, two horns, two trumpets, timpani and strings.